Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Types of Goods and Services Taxed

 In Connecticut, a wide range of goods and services are subject to sales tax.
 This includes tangible personal property such as clothing, electronics, and furniture, as well as certain services like car repairs, haircuts, and landscaping.
-However, there are some exemptions for necessities like groceries, prescription drugs, and medical services.
+However, there are some for necessities like groceries, prescription drugs, and medical services.

 • Clothing